We offer all the financial products you'd expect from the world's biggest building society.

 Where you choose to split your loan so that you repay part of it on an interest-only basis and part of it on a repayment (capital and interest) basis each month.

-For mortgages reserved on or before 3rd March 2010 you can apply for a payment holiday of between three and twelve months if:
+For mortgages reserved on or before 3rd March 2010 you can apply for a payment holiday of between one and twelve months, if you match our eligibility criteria.

 If you want to find out more information or apply for a payment holiday please call us on 08457 30 20 10